Robitx/gp.nvim/README.md

 #### `:GpWhisper` <!-- {doc=:GpWhisper}  -->
 Transcription replaces the current line, visual selection or range in the current buffer.
 Use your mouth to ask a question in a chat buffer instead of writing it by hand, dictate some comments for the code, notes or even your next novel..

-For the rest of the whisper commands, the transcription is used as an editable prompt for the equivalent non whisper command (`GpWhisperRewrite` dictates instructions for `GpRewrite` etc.).
+For the rest of the whisper commands, the transcription is used as an editable prompt for the equivalent non whisper command - `GpWhisperRewrite` dictates instructions for `GpRewrite` etc.

 #### `:GpWhisperRewrite` <!-- {doc=:GpWhisperRewrite}  -->
 Similar to `:GpRewrite`, but the prompt instruction dialog uses transcribed spoken instructions.